samcdc6600/inMemroyRLEAndDictCompression/README.md

 program definitely needs a bit of work, but as mentioned this is really for another project, so we will be translating it into C++ and cleaning it up a bit and doing much more testing.*

+*We've found a bug in the code around 646 that results in less optimal compression in terms of the dictionary side of things.
+However we haven't fixed it, because as stated above we wrote this code to use in a C++ project and we've fixed the code there.
+We are just making a note here so that if we ever want to use this code for something, we know to fix it.*